test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- Nicole leads the science behind the DORA studies
-- Nicole has taken no prisoners in demanding credit for her leadership of DORA from her misogynist detractors
+- has taken no prisoners in demanding credit for her leadership of DORA from her misogynist detractors

 next -> DORA / accelerate